 - Information access management.
 Only required users have access to patient data.

 - Security personnel.
-The organization must designate a compliance officer to implement and maintain HIPAA Security Rule procedures.
+Covered entities must designate a compliance officer to implement and maintain HIPAA Security Rule procedures.

 - Security management process.
 Security measures must be implemented and assessed.

 - Workforce training.
-Employees should receive annual training on HIPAA compliance.
-They must be informed of the policies and what the sanctions are for violation.
+A covered entity’s workforce should receive annual training on HIPAA compliance.
+They must be informed of the policies and procedures, and what the sanctions are for violation.

 Updates to HIPAA